 Does your organization provide spaces in staff meetings, reports, blogs and/or funder meetings to have open conversations about failure?

 You can’t expect your team to embrace failure if you don’t start by creating safe spaces to talk both about programs that are working as well as the ones that aren’t.
 For example, the Hewlett Foundation started a tradition of the “biggest failure competition.” where staff share and celebrate failures to reframe them as learning opportunities.
 Many organizations, such as D-Rev, a nonprofit medical device company focused on delivering quality care globally, also speak publicly about failures.
 When, after testing their “Brilliance” newborn phototherapy product in rural markets, they realized that there were challenges in these markets that made it impossible to continue the program, they wrote a public blog about the pilot emphasizing that was not a failure.
 As they wrote, “in design, everything is information for the next iteration.”
-This mentality of reframing failure as learning and willingness to be to publicly transparent about the innovation process is what has made D-Rev so successful as they regularly course correct and pivot toward what’s working and away from what’s not.The @Hewlett_Found started a tradition known as the “biggest failure competition,” where staff share & celebrate failures to reframe them as learning opportunities.
-Click To Tweet
+This mentality of reframing failure as learning and willingness to be to publicly transparent about the innovation process is what has made D-Rev so successful as they regularly course correct and pivot toward what’s working and away from what’s not.“Ultimately, for nonprofits to truly embrace failure, funders are going to have to embrace the lean startup methodology too.”@kkellyjanus Click To Tweet

 Does your organization regularly assess its programmatic priorities to ensure it is focusing on areas where it can have the most impact?

 You can’t be in a position to assess programmatic priorities unless you have a strong system for measuring the impact of your work.
 Take the case of Last Mile Health, a Liberia-based organization focused on reducing mortality rates.
 When Raj Panjabi first started the program, he launched several projects including teaching better farming methods and opening a women’s center, all while simultaneously trying to support hospitals and rural clinics.
 Fortunately, Panjabi did something critical to the organization’s success from the start: he made sure it had a good system for gathering data about the effectiveness of the projects.
 After a year of operations, the data clearly showed what the organization was really good at was supporting HIV patients through community health workers.
 As Panjabi says, “None of those were necessarily bad projects.”
 But he perceived that the organization could have the most impact by focusing exclusively on the training of more community workers, and he was willing to take the dramatic step of transitioning ownership of all the other programs.
 By embracing this and turning its attention to the work having the most impact and gaining significant financial support, Last Mile Health became a major force in averting a global disaster in 2014, when the Ebola outbreak hit Liberia.
-The organization’s network of community health workers was critical to stopping the spread of the disease, something that might not have happened had Last Mile Health not had the courage to pivot away from their other projects and persevere with the community health worker trainings.“In 2014 when the Ebola outbreak hit Liberia, Last Mile Health’s network of community health workers was critical to stopping the spread of the disease, which might not have happened had they not had the courage to pivot.”@kkellyjanus Click To Tweet
+The organization’s network of community health workers was critical to stopping the spread of the disease, something that might not have happened had Last Mile Health not had the courage to pivot away from their other projects and persevere with the community health worker trainings.

 Does your organization have a process for discontinuing programs when they are not having the expected impact?